What is anemia?

 What causes it?

-There are three main reasons why you might get anemia:
+Some common reasons why you might get anemia include:

 What are the symptoms?

 When you have anemia, you may feel dizzy, tired, and weak.
 You may also feel your heart pounding or feel short of breath.
 It may be hard to focus and think clearly.